Cosmetics are widespread, and basic knowledge about the ingredients and the type of reactions to those products are necessary to overcome any problem.

 The cosmetics industry has always been prosperous.
-Hair dye, cosmetic cream for different purpose, lipstick, nail polish, epilators, antiperspirant, pre and aftershaves are now used frequently.
+Hair dye, cosmetic cream for a different purpose, lipstick, nail polish, epilators, antiperspirant, pre, and aftershaves are now used frequently.
 Relative to its wide usage, cosmetic products have rarely been associated with serious adverse reactions.
 But, it does not mean that cosmetics are always safe to use.

 1) Allergic Contact Dermatitis:

 It is the most common adverse reaction to cosmetics.
 The most common site is the eyelid.
 In this, the sufferer will present with redness and scaling of the affected areas.
 This adverse reaction occurs due to hair dye, eye makeup like mascara, eyeliner, eyeshadow, and eyebrow pencil due to various sensitizers in them like paraben phenylmercuric acetate, etc.